ropensci/roweb3/content/blog/2025-05-09-ror/index.md

 ### ROR support in {roxygen2}

-The [roxygen2 package](https://roxygen2.r-lib.org/) generates your package's `NAMESPACE` and manual pages using specially formatted comments.
+The [roxygen2 package](https://roxygen2.r-lib.org/), maintained by Hadley Wickham, generates your package's `NAMESPACE` and manual pages using specially formatted comments.
-Among those manual pages, your package might (and [should](https://devguide.ropensci.org/pkg_building.html#docs-general)) contains a package-level one.
+Among those manual pages, your package might (and [should](https://devguide.ropensci.org/pkg_building.html#docs-general), according to our dev guide) contains a package-level one.
 You can create such a page using [`usethis::use_package_doc()`](https://usethis.r-lib.org/reference/use_package_doc.html).
 The following content will be added to `R/package-name-package.R`, for instance `R/usethis-package.R`.